Denial of genocides of Indigenous peoples

-Denial of genocides of Indigenous peoples consists of a claim that has denied any of the multiple genocides and atrocity crimes, which have been committed against Indigenous peoples.
-The denialism claim contradicts the academic consensus, which acknowledges that genocide was committed.
+Denial of genocides of Indigenous peoples, a form of genocide denial, consists of claims in which the multiple genocides and atrocity crimes which have been committed against Indigenous peoples are denied.
+The denialism claims contradict the academic consensus, which acknowledges the fact that genocides were committed.
 The claim is a form of denialism, genocide denial, historical negationism and historical revisionism.
 The atrocity crimes include genocide, crimes against humanity, war crimes, and ethnic cleansing.

 During European colonization, many empires have colonized territories inhabited by what would be known today as Indigenous peoples.
 Many new colonies have surviving Indigenous peoples within their new political borders, and in this process, atrocities have been committed against Indigenous nations.
 The atrocities against Indigenous peoples have related to forced displacement, exile, introduction of new diseases, forced containment in reservations, forced assimilation, forced labour, criminalization, dispossession, land theft, compulsory sterilization, forcibly transferring children of the group to another group, separating children from their families, enslavement, captivity, massacres, forced religious conversion, cultural genocide, and reduction of means of subsistence and subsequent starvation and disease.

 Non-Indigenous scholars are now increasingly examining the impact of settler colonialism and internal colonialism from the perspective of Indigenous peoples.